Ana-Costa-1201313/sem5pi-24-25-3db9-frontend/Docs/Sprint B/US 6.2.12/readme.md

 The following tests are to be developed:
 - deactivating a staff hides it's data.
 - a deactivated staff can't be deactivated again.
+- a success message should be displayed.
+- the page must reload to show the deleted staff.

 Unitary tests to the component will be implemented.